Dart-Code/Website/_docs/settings.md

 Whether to enable analysis for AngularDart templates (requires the Angular analyzer plugin to be enabled in `analysis_options.yaml`).

 ## dart.analyzerAdditionalArgs
-Additional arguments to pass to the Dart analysis server.
+Additional arguments to pass to the Dart Analysis Server.

 ## dart.analyzerSshHost
-An SSH host to run the analysis server.
+An SSH host to run the Analysis Server.
 This can be useful when modifying code on a remote machine using SSHFS.

 ## dart.analyzerVmServicePort
-The port number to be used for the Dart analysis server VM service.
+The port number to be used for the Dart Analysis Server VM service.
+This setting is intended for use by Dart Analysis Server developers.

 ## dart.autoImportCompletions
 **Default:** `true`.